 PAT: There were some fights.
 Yeah.
-Someone was like...maybe there's one species that we should just agree we're going to let go.
+Someone was like, maybe there's one species that we should, like, just agree we're gonna let go.
 We only have a limited amount of time, energy and money.
-Stop worrying about the elephants, let them all die and we're just going to focus on other things.
+Stop worrying about the elephants, let them all die, and we're just going to focus on other things.

 PAT: Someone brought, like, the idea that boys are better at math than girls.

-PAT: A female staff member brought that one in ‘cause she heard it from her daughter’s math teacher.
+PAT: A female staff member brought that one in because she heard it from her daughter’s math teacher.

-JAD: It’s crazy that people think that still.
+JAD: That’s crazy that people think that still.

 PAT: There was the idea that breast cancer screening is pointless.